mgoff/go-samsung-exlink/README.md

 Use
 ===

 Call `exlink.Open` with the path to your serial port such as `/dev/ttyUSB0`.
 Then call various functions to control the TV.
-For example:
+Sleeps have been included between function calls to allow you to see the results of the commands through your TV's on-screen display.

 ````go
 	package main